ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S5_terraform-05_Publish_Modules_Terraform_Workspaces/README.md

 module "docker_instance" {
     source = "<github-username>/docker-instance/aws"
-    key_name = "clarusway"
+    key_name = "mykey"
 }
 ```
 ---

-### Create a Github repository for our terraform module
+### Create a GitHub repository for our Terraform module

-- Create a `public` github repo and name it as `terraform-aws-docker-instance`.
+- Create a `public` GitHub repo and name it `terraform-aws-docker-instance`.

 - Clone the repository to your local.